 - Ineffective lawyers, investigators, and advocates

-- A fire or other disaster that destroyed one’s records
+- A fire or other disaster that destroyed records

 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- Feeling incomplete because one doesn’t know one’s roots
+- Feeling incomplete because they don’t know their roots

-- A “pauper to prince” scenario, where one discovers one is actually royalty and was adopted out for safety reasons (heir to a fortune, one’s enemies seeking out one’s children and killing them, etc.)
+Clichés to Avoid: A “pauper to prince” scenario, where the character discovers they’re actually royalty and were adopted out for safety reasons…

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.